WORKING TO SET YOU FREE

 THE DRIVEMATIC SYSTEM- DESCRIPTION AND OPERATION

-The Drivematic is not an automatic clutch; it is an automatic clutch operating system using the vehicle's existing clutch pedal and linkage.
+The Drivematic is an automatic power clutch operating system using the vehicle's existing clutch pedal and linkage.
 When used in conjunction with properly configured brake and accelerator controls, the Drivematic system frees a disabled driver from the necessity of clutch operation, clearing the way for safe shifting and continuous steering wheel control in a wide variety of vehicles and equipment.

 Designed in the spirit of parallel operation, the Drivematic changes from automatic to normal mode with the touch of a switch.
 Able-bodied drivers experience no change in feel or function, while drivers with disabilities ranging from leg amputation to paraplegia can easily switch to automatic mode to meet their driving needs.